flange-star/open_source_labs/README.md

 ssh-copy-id lo@192.168.56.101
 ```

 This drops the public key into `~/.ssh/authorized_keys` on the managed node.
-When Ansible initiates an SSH session, the managed node checks that file and authenticates against the control node's private key — no password required.
+When Ansible initiates an SSH session, the managed node checks that file and authenticates against the control node's private key so no password required.

 ### 3. Enable SSH on Managed Node #required if control node cannot reach or connect to managed node